 In the Fast Track phase, two resettlement models were used, Model A1 and Model A2.
 Model A1 was intended as decongesting communal lands.
-Model A2 was aimed at creating a cadre of black commercial farmers and was based on the concept of full cost recovery form the beneficiary.
-Settler selection was made on the basis of applications submitted to the Ministry of Lands Agriculture and Rural Resettlement.
+Model A2 was aimed at creating a cadre of black commercial farmers and was based on the concept of full cost recovery from the beneficiary.
+Settler selection was made on the basis of applications submitted to the Ministry of Lands, Agriculture, Water, Climate and Rural Resettlement.

 Third Chimurenga and Sanctions Embargo

 It is a general feeling among citizens that the poor and alleged illegal repossession of land by the Zimbabwean government attracted the imposition of sanctions by the European Union.
 The European Union demonised the Third Chimurenga on the basis that it was done at the expense of Human Rights and individual liberty was compromised in the process.
 This resulted in the imposition of travel bans on the bulk of the Mugabe led government.
 As part of the sanctions, Zimbabwe has also been suspended from financial assistance by the Brettonwood Institutions (IMF and World Bank).

 Companies and parastatals were also barred to conduct trade with American and European enterprises in order to cripple the local economy.
 The Zanu P.F government has churned popular rhetoric emphasising that the sanctions are illegal and they are meant to trigger regime change in the country.
 However the European Union and denied the illegal overtones of the sanctions and they have categorically described them as simply ‘restrictive’ measures.

 Controversies and Debates